Assessment

 While diagnosis in Australia, to access supports such as the NDIS, DSP in particular, require meeting criteria according to the DSM-5-TR or ICD-11, a diagnostic label only provides a conceptual consensus as to a group of traits; a label or common language to describe these characteristics.
 The diagnosis or label, is not the person.

-The other important thing is that if you are considering using a Psychology Assessment report to access government supports, like NDIS, you will generally need a Functional Capacity Assessment (which I am qualified to do as part of a comprehensive psychology assessment) and a second clinician to confirm your diagnosis.
-So, that might be a paediatrician, psychiatrist, or other allied health professional.
+The other important thing is that if you are considering using a Psychology Assessment report to access government supports, like NDIS, you will generally need a Functional Capacity Assessment (which I am qualified to do as part of a comprehensive psychology assessment).

 So what’s the process?